studioforty9/sf9.recruitment.test/README.md

 ### What is Quick View

-A ’quick view’ is an ecommerce feature designed to allow the user to see more details and images for a product via an overlay window, whilst on a product listings page (PLP).
-The idea is that the user gets a peek into more content whilst still being on the PLP, so they can quickly close the window and not lose their place browsing.
-For site designers, it allows you to keep the PLP clean but still provide more details.
+A ’quick view’ is an ecommerce feature designed to allow the user to see more details and images for a product via an overlay, whilst on a product listings page (PLP).
+The idea is that the user gets a peek into more content whilst still being on the PLP and not lose their place browsing.

 ### Technical Questions